MatteoHernandez/hello-world/README.md

 # Description
-*1st repository created by me.
-Practicing creating and committing to a repository*
+1. *1st repository created by me*
+2. *Practicing creating and committing to a repository*